A: The M200 series currently supports the Zenmuse X4S, Zenmuse X5S, Zenmuse XT and Zenmuse Z30 cameras.

 Public liability insurance is also a requirement and we can help you to obtain this.

-There is a grey area in terms of flying drone systems for development, training/testing and demonstration purposes where alternative public liability insurance can be arranged with needing a CAA PFCO through the BMFA (British Model Flying Association).
+If flying drone systems for development, training/testing and demonstration purposes before flying commercially, alternative public liability insurance can be arranged without needing a CAA PFCO, again we can help you obtain this.

 A: To better control the M200 series, pilots can use the DJI Pilot or DJI GO 4 app.
 The DJI Pilot app is a new Android app for enterprise users designed to unleash the full potential of DJI’s enterprise drones.
 The user interface is streamlined for a straightforward experience, so pilots can focus on the task at hand.
 More features are built in – such as the ability to control the dual gimbal setup on the M210 models and flight planning – to uniquely support the DJI Enterprise product lines.